Takiora Ingram

 Takiora Ingram is a senior governmental policy advisor on marine conservation from the Cook Islands.

 Early life

 Ingram was born in Rarotonga.
 Her mother was Poko Ingram, who was the first woman elected to the Cook Islands Legislative Assembly in 1961.
 She completed a B.A. in Anthropology, with High Honors, and an M.A. in Urban and Regional Planning at the University of Hawaiʻi.
 In 1990 she completed a PhD at Massey University, New Zealand, in business management and public policy.
+Her thesis was supervised by Ngātata Love, Tony Vitalis and Rae Weston.

 Career

 Ingram's career has been focused on marine conservation.
 In the 1980s she worked at the Pacific Islands Forum in Fiji on regional tourism developments.
 From 1990 to 2004 she served as a senior policy advisor to the governments of the Cook Islands (General Licensing Authority), New Zealand (Te Puni Kokiri), and New South Wales (Department of Community Services).
 From 2006 to July 2013, Ingram worked for the U.S. National Oceanographic and Atmospheric Administration (NOAA) serving as Executive Director of the All Islands Coral Reef Committee (AIC) Secretariat based in Honolulu, Hawaii.